 I. MAXIMUM VERSATILITY

-I did my best to pick out the shoes that all offer comfort & a proper fit, a balanced ride to supplement most people, plentiful support that doesn’t overly restrict, and quality materials that get the job done.
+I did my best to pick out the shoes that all offer comfort & a proper fit, a balanced ride to supplement most people, plentiful support that doesn’t overly restrict, and quality materials that get the job done without distracting you or breaking down quickly.

 II.
 TRIED-AND-TRUE PERFORMANCE